 Sometimes, the doctor gives in to the patient’s demands for strong painkillers or other medicines.
 For example, they may prescribe Fentanyl, which is fifty times more powerful than heroin, for a broken leg.
 A much weaker medicine, perhaps even Motrin or another analgesic pain reliever, would be more appropriate.
 Since the opioid high far exceeds the patient’s pain level, the patient quickly gets addicted.

-At Buchanan Firm, our professional team includes on-staff physicians.
-So, our medication error lawyers can quickly evaluate claims like these.
+At Buchanan Firm, our professional legal team includes on-staff physicians.
+So, our Michigan medication error attorneys can quickly evaluate claims like these.